Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

   </table>
 </div>

+This matrix would be _a lot_ larger if it included historical OSes and less common architectures, where support with the respective compiler was often in a 1:1 relationship (i.e. that combination would cover a single cell in the matrix).
+The matrix also does not cover which programming languages a given compiler is able to process, but for simplicity, you can picture C/C++ here.

 Of course, GCC remains usable on MacOS (due to shared Unix roots), and there are ways to make it work on Windows (through cygwin or MinGW), and the whole truth is way more [complicated](https://www.flother.is/til/llvm-target-triple/) still.
 But as a first-order approximation, this shouldn't raise too many eyebrows.

-Alright, after almost a full page about compilers, we can hear you thinking:
+Alright, after a full page about compilers, we can hear you thinking:
 "What does all this have to do with Python?!".
 And you're right, but just one last thing: